prividentity/PrivateIdentity-Oldd/Updating-User-Enroll.md

 **Response**

-After the user enroll with voice, the response from the server will be looking as follows:
+After the finishes updating his enroll, the response from the server will be looking as follows:

 ```
 {